benjymous/annotations/sandman/sandman.22.md

 	Colonel G.L.
 Sicherman <gls@windmill.att.com> explained the Queen Bess quote and displayed oenological knowledge, which sounds like something he should be cited for, and is!
+    <Mortis5555@aol.com> added a comment on Mazikeen's speech
+	Ralf Hildebrandt added more details

 Appendix:  Early Fantasists